FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 * A **reactive “enzyme” layer** for deterministic, dependency‑aware work dispatch driven by paths and heartbeats.
 * A **beat-recorded Operations timeline** (`op/*`) with watcher support so long-running work, boot, and shutdown stay observable and awaitable.
 * A **Common Error Interface (CEI)** that centralises diagnostics, routes structured Error Facts through mailboxes, and enforces severity-driven OPS/shutdown policy.
+* A **pluggable federation transport manager** that negotiates capabilities, coalesces `upd_latest` gauges deterministically, and keeps `/net/mounts` plus `/net/transports` in sync with provider selections.
 * A compact **chunked serialization** format with staged reading/commit and optional blob chunking for large payloads.
 * An optional **namepool** to intern strings when you need textual names bound to IDs.
 * **Pause / Rollback / Resume (PRR) controls** that gate non-essential work, rewind the visible beat horizon, and deterministically drain queued impulses from a mailbox-backed backlog.